Damienrubal/rdd-cdd-tdd/weather/README.md

  # What is the aim ?

-	Give you the temperature and the climatic condition in the city you want
+	Give you the temperature and the climatic condition in any city you want